blessed-sibanda/ansaz/book/1-introduction.md

 # Introduction

-Welcome to _Concise Rails 6_, a fast paced and enhanced tutorial designed to explain the core concepts of Rails in a very practical way.
+Welcome to _Concise Rails 6_, a fast paced and enhanced tutorial designed to teach the core concepts of Rails in a very practical way.

 ## What is Ruby on Rails